Editorial Note: We earn a commission from partner links on Venture Harbour. Commissions do not affect our writers' opinions or evaluations.

 With 92% of the world’s leaders using Twitter, as well as industry leaders, journalists, experts and journalists all sharing insights on the network, it’s no surprise that people’s buying decisions are influenced by the content they see on Twitter.

-#14: 85.4% of Twitter users find Promoted Accounts useful for discovering new brands
+#14: 85.4% of Twitter users find Promoted Accounts useful

 Findings from Research Now show that 85.4% of Twitter users find Promoted Accounts useful for discovering new brands on the network.
 Once again, this tells us that Twitter’s advertising products are unintrusive and generally valued by its users.

-#15: Major brands are seeing Twitter content influence buying decisions
+#15: Twitter content influences buying decisions

 Research from insights firm Nielsen shows that Twitter content is influencing consumer buying decisions for major brands and key industries.
 A recent study into US car purchases revealed that one in four new vehicle purchases involved Twitter as an influential platform.